djitz/pcf-study-notes/files/05-Managed-and-User-Provided-Services.md

 - What is the "marketplace"?
 Does it show all services?

 - What is the difference between a managed and user-provided service?
+>  Managed service is a service that is available in marketplace.
+User-provided service instances enable developers to use services that are not available in the marketplace with their applications running on Cloud Foundry.

 - How would you create a managed service?
+> `cf create-service SERVICE PLAN SERVICE_INSTANCE`

 - How would you use a managed service?
+> `cf bind-service APP_NAME SERVICE_INSTANCE [-c PARAMETERS_AS_JSON]`

 - How would you create a user-provided service?
 > `cf cups SERVICE_INSTANCE [-p CREDENTIALS] [-l SYSLOG_DRAIN_URL] [-r ROUTE_SERVICE_URL]`